Shopify/web-configs/docs/rules/jsx-no-complex-expressions.md

-# Disallows complex expressions embedded in in JSX. (jsx-no-complex-expressions)
+# Disallow complex expressions embedded in in JSX. (jsx-no-complex-expressions)

 Having complex conditionals embedded in JSX can make it harder to read.
 This rule aims to improve the readability of JSX by preventing the use of complex expressions.